atomisthq/docs/docs/reference/rug/path-expressions.md

 object order.

 Root nodes and object nodes have an ordered list of child nodes.
-Since Rug tree expressions navigate a graph of relationships, it is possible to visit a node on the graph multiple times and therefore receives the same objects at multiple depths.
+Since Rug path expressions navigate a graph of relationships, it is possible to visit a node on the graph multiple times and therefore receives the same objects at multiple depths.